StruBE-KAUST/ContaMiner/README.md

 ContaMiner is a rapid large-scale detection of contaminant crystals.

-Protein contaminants from the expression host, purification buffers or from affinity tags, may cristallise instead of the protein of interest.
+Protein contaminants from the expression host, purification buffers or from affinity tags, may crystallize instead of the protein of interest.
 Unfortunately, this only becomes clear once the crystal structure has been determined...